VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Deeper/reverse.md

 ### Hardware:

 Most tools for reverse engineering are really tools you'd use for otheng things anyway *plus* some special sauce.
-For circuits, your logic analyzer, OScope, etc. are all still valid; however, you may want to add some tools like a software defined radio, [Jtagulator](http://www.grandideastudio.com/jtagulator/), [Proxmark-3](https://proxmark.com/proxmark-3-hardware/proxmark-3-easy), a Bus Pirate/Shikra, and the [ChipWhisperer](https://www.youtube.com/watch?v=FktI4qSjzaE) - and some less specialized, but abnormal for electroics work too, like a microscope, endoscope, and a current probe.
+For circuits, your logic analyzer, OScope, etc. are all still valid; however, you may want to add some tools like a software defined radio (like the HackRF with portapack running [mayhem](https://github.com/eried/portapack-mayhem)), [Jtagulator](http://www.grandideastudio.com/jtagulator/), [Proxmark-3](https://proxmark.com/proxmark-3-hardware/proxmark-3-easy) (with [iceman firmware](https://github.com/RfidResearchGroup/proxmark3)), a Bus Pirate/Shikra, and the [ChipWhisperer](https://www.youtube.com/watch?v=FktI4qSjzaE) - and some less specialized, but abnormal for electroics work too, like a microscope, endoscope, and a current probe.
 Don't like race out to buy these things though - you'll know if you need them.
 On top of this, you'll need some actual tools - screwdrivers with those weird torx security bit, pry tools to take off a screen, etc. Hardware hacking tends to get rather crazy rather fast, so dont be suprised if you find you need some acids to get at the die in an IC, to throw a board in a freezer to get it nice and cold, or to shine a bright light on an IC to get it to crash.

 Don't forget your search enginer either though- looking up the FCC certification, patents, and documention on anything and everything you can is likely to tell you a lot more a lot faster than you can figure it out by actually poking the thing.